openvinotoolkit/geti-sdk/notebooks/README.md

 # Notebooks for sc-api-tools
 ## Getting started
-To get started with the example notebooks provided in this folder, follow the steps
+To get started with the example notebooks provided in this folder, please make sure that you have installed the `sc-api-tools` package.
+The steps to install the package can be found in the [main readme](../README.md) in this repository.
+Once the package is installed, you can follow the steps below to set up the notebooks.
-below:
 1. Navigate to this folder in a terminal

 2. Activate the python environment in which you installed the sc-api-tools package